dokumentacion/planaria/api.md

 ![graph](./planaria_graph.png)

 1. TX B (Transaction B) has 3 inputs and 1 output.
-2. The first input of 0.5 BSV comes from Bob
+2. The first input of 0.5 BSV comes from Bob.
-3. If we take a look at the part where Bob sends 0.5 BSV to Alice (under "Bob spends") we can see that the 0.5 BSV to Alice is the first output in the transaction (index: 0)
+3. If we take a look at the part where Bob sends 0.5 BSV to Alice (under "Bob spends") we can see that the 0.5 BSV to Alice is the first output in the transaction (index: 0).

 ```
 {